buffer/thug/docs/source/logging.rst

 If the MAEC 1.1 logging mode and the File logging mode are enabled, Thug will attempt to store analysis results in a MongoDB instance, if available, and in a XML file in the log directory.

-Please note that not enabling MAEC 1.1 logging mode does not affect HPFeeds logging mode proper operations so even if this mode is not enabled analysis results will be published in MAEC 1.1 format on the *thug.events* channel.

 Further documentation about the MAEC 1.1 language can be found at http://maec.mitre.org/language/version1.1/